Germans: Language

-German is the native language of most Germans.
-It is the key marker of German ethnic identity.
-German is a West Germanic language closely related to Frisian (in particular North Frisian and Saterland Frisian), Luxembourgish, English, and Dutch.
-The main dialect types of German are High German, Central German, and Low German.
-Standard German is based on High German, and is therefore the first or second language of most Germans, but notably not the Volga Germans.
+German is the native language of most Germans, and historically many northern Germans spoke the closely related language Low German.
+The German language is the key marker of German ethnic identity.
+German and Low German are West Germanic languages closely related to Dutch, Frisian languages (in particular North Frisian and Saterland Frisian), Luxembourgish, and English.
+Modern Standard German is based on High German and Central German, and is the first or second language of most Germans, but notably not the Volga Germans.